Anatomy

 Cause

-When a muscle is suddenly subjected to a load that exceeds the muscle’s strength, a rupture occurs, often accompanied by a haemorrhage.
-In some cases, the muscle tear (contusion) and haemorrhage occur after a direct blow to the muscle.
-The vast majority of tears are partial muscle tears.
-Tears most often occur if the muscle contracts while being stretched (eccentric contraction).
+When a muscle is suddenly subjected to a force that exceeds its strength, a tear occurs, often accompanied by bleeding.
+In some cases, the muscle tear (contusion) and bleeding result from a direct blow to the muscle.
+The vast majority of muscle strains are partial muscle strains.
+Strains most commonly occur when a muscle contracts at the same time as it is being stretched (eccentric contraction).

 Injuries in muscles can be localised in the muscle tissue itself, in the fascia around/between the muscles or in the tendon part of the muscles, which has a major impact on prognosis (muscles heal much faster than tendons).

-Total tears are very rare and are usually localised at the attachment at the tip of the ulna (olecranon ulna).
-When the muscle ruptures, especially if it is injured after a direct blow to the muscle, bleeding can occur in the muscle.
-In some cases, there may be calcifications corresponding to the bleeding (myositis ossificans) or fluid may be drawn into the bleeding, causing a fluid collection in the muscle (hygroma)complications of muscle haemorrhage.
+Complete tears are very rare and are most commonly located at the point where the muscle attaches to the tip of the ulna (olecranon).
+When the muscle tears, and particularly if it is injured following a direct blow to the muscle, bleeding may occur within the muscle.
+In some cases, there may be calcifications corresponding to the bleeding (myositis ossificans) or fluid may be drawn into the bleeding, causing a fluid collection in the muscle (hygroma) complications of muscle haemorrhage.

 Symptoms